-\textbf{Novelty}: This criterion assesses the uniqueness and innovation of the application scenario, focusing on the design's originality in relation to existing literature and other design goals in the list.
-For instance, a design such as “…an encrypted door latch that responds to a specific sequence of steps with a particular frequency…(DG2)” lacks novelty, given its similarity to previous works.
-Conversely, “…to promote an interactive learning environment by detecting edge transitions in pressure on a classroom floor…(DG89)” stands out as novel, distinguished by its uniqueness and absence of similar applications within the experts’ knowledge or the list.
+\textbf{Novelty}: This criterion evaluates the uniqueness and innovation of the application scenario, focusing on how original the design is compared to existing literature and other DGs proposed by the GDT.
+For example, a design like “…an encrypted door latch responding to a specific sequence of steps with a particular frequency…(DG2)” lacks novelty due to its similarity to previous works.
+In contrast, “…promoting an interactive learning environment by detecting edge transitions in pressure on a classroom floor…(DG89)” stands out as novel, being both unique and without similar applications in the experts’ knowledge or other proposed DGs.

-\textbf{Rationality}: Evaluates the logical foundation and appropriateness of the design's function within its intended scenario.
-This perspective examines the design goal's method of providing feedback or interaction, ensuring it is logically coherent and suited for its purpose.
-For instance, “…ensure driver attentiveness by detecting the frequency of steering wheel manipulation…(DG16)” is deemed irrational, as there is a weak correlation between the mentioned elements. “… to encourage hydration during exercise by detecting the absence of bottle squeezing over time and producing a distinctive olfactory reminder (DG49)” is more rational .
+\textbf{Rationality}: This criterion assesses the logical foundation and appropriateness of the design’s function within its intended scenario, ensuring the feedback or interaction is coherent and suited for its purpose.
+For example, “…ensure driver attentiveness by detecting the frequency of steering wheel manipulation…(DG16)” is considered irrational due to a weak correlation between the elements.
+In contrast, “…encourage hydration during exercise by detecting the absence of bottle squeezing and producing an olfactory reminder…(DG49)” is considered more rational.

-\textbf{Feasibility}: This metric determines the likelihood of the proposed interface being practically realized with the current hardware and technology.
-It appraises the design's capability of being developed into a functional, tangible interface.
-For instance, “…sensing the rising and falling edges of ambient noise pressure on sound-absorbing panels…(DG79)” is considered infeasible, as the technology lacks the capability to discern noise levels.
+\textbf{Feasibility}: This criterion assesses the likelihood of the proposed interface being practically realized using the kit.
+For instance, “…sensing the rising and falling edges of ambient noise pressure on sound-absorbing panels…(DG79)” is deemed infeasible due to the lack of technology capable of discerning noise levels.

-\textbf{Complexity}: Measures the complexity of the design goals, mainly taking into account the number of inputs, outputs, and computational logic.
-Experts primarily assess it based on whether a) multiple inputs or outputs need to be employed, and b) the computation potentially requires more than simple one-to-one logic or needs cascading operators.
-A design is categorized as low complexity if neither condition is met, medium complexity if one condition is met, and high complexity if both are met.
+\textbf{Complexity}: This criterion measures the complexity of the DGs, considering the number of inputs, outputs, and computational logic.
+Experts assess whether a) multiple inputs or outputs are required, and b) the computation demands more than simple one-to-one logic or cascading operators.
+A design is classified as low complexity if neither condition is met, medium complexity if one condition is met, and high complexity if both are met.